Two–year full–time MSW (Year 1):

 - If eligible, print off a Request to Take Courses in Another Graduate Program Form (.pdf document) and complete the student information required on the form.

-- Return the form to the Graduate Program Assistant for processing.
+- Submit the form to the Graduate Program Assistant for getting Graduate Program Director's approval.

 - Students wishing to take a course outside of York University must inform the Graduate Program Office a minimum of 3 months before the course is to begin by way of the following instructions.